France-Travail/gabarit/gabarit/template_api/api_project/README.md

     @staticmethod
     def download_model(**kwargs) -> bool:
-        """You shloud implement a download method to automatically download your model""" ...
+        """You should implement a download method to automatically download your model""" ...
 ```

 As you can see, a `Model` object as three main attributes :
 - `_model` containing your gabarit, scikit-learn or whatever model object
 - `_model_conf` which is a python dict with metadata about your model
+- `_model_explainer` containing your model explainer
 - `_loaded` which is set to `True` after `_load_model` has been called

 The `Model` class also define a `download_model` method that will be used to download
 your model.
-By default it does nothing and return `True`.
+By default it does nothing and returns `True`.

 You will also find a `ModelGabarit` class in `{{package_name}}.model.model_gabarit` that
 is suited to a model constructed thanks to a Gabarit template.

-Is is a great example of how to adapt the base `Model` class to your usecase.
+It is a great example of how to adapt the base `Model` class to your use case.

 ### Load your model at startup